Walking in Faith: Overcoming Doubt in Our Lives

 Let this be the cry of the awakened:

-Ø “ Aba, I will trust You again!
+Ø “Aba, I will trust You again!
 Wholeheartedly!

-(Time to walk on water.
-Let's go!)
+It's time to walk on water.
+Let's go!

 Damn, man!
 (Probably not the right response considering the subject matter.
 LOL!)
 But wow!
 Amen!